sandropaganotti-zz/pull-and-zoom/README.md

 Pull and Zoom
 =============
-pullAndZoom.js is a library that zoom the header while pulling a scrollable div, it mimic the behavior of the account card of the iOs native Twitter app.
+pullAndZoom.js is a library that zoom the header while pulling a scrollable div, it mimic the behaviour of the profile card of the iOs native Twitter app.
 A small gif is worth a thousand words:

 Chrome on Android
 -----------------